Carry speed with no pedals

 This area boasts mixed terrain, trails through back trails and old logging roads through forest and and up and down elevations.

-The Mt.
-Sabattis Recreation Area offers an excellent opportunity for the Town of Long Lake to provide a high quality mountain bike riding experience for its community members and visiting recreationist.
-The location, terrain, park infrastructure and views all combine to provide the opportunity for the town to create an excellent recreation experience and new amenity.
+Mountain Biking at the Mt.
+Sabattis Recreation Area in Long Lake, NY, located at 6 Pavilion Way offers an excellent opportunity for the Town of Long Lake to provide a high quality mountain bike riding experience for its community members and visiting recreationist.
+The location, terrain, park infrastructure and views all combine to provide the opportunity for the town to create an excellent recreation experience.
+We offer a growing network of machine-built trails, offering a great variety of rides, from narrow singletraack to wider bench cut trails with rollers, berms and plenty of flow.

 MOUNTAIN BIKE TRAIL DESCRIPTIONS, Mt.
-Sabattis Recreation Area
+Sabattis Recreation Area, 6 Pavilion Way, Long Lake, NY

 START ME UP (.75km) An intermediate, TWO-WAY, machine-built trail beginning at the Northeast corner of the tennis courts.
 This flowy trail follows the terraced section of Mt Sabattis before winding through the woods and emerging in the Pavilion parking lot.
 Some features include a pump section, hair pin turns and a bridge crossing, and is equally fun riding in both directions.